By clicking on the icons on the map, additional information is displayed.

 - Advocate for the establishment of a comprehensive human mobility law, including reinforcement of the asylum system.

-Under the IDP response, UNHCR will continue to:
+In 2020, under the IDP response, UNHCR will continue to:

 - Focus on local integration in urban areas as many IDPs live in informal settlements controlled by illegal armed structures, with limited or no access to basic public services, creating many protection risks.